Chapter 8.3 – Port Coordination and Cooperation

 • No clear win-win situation with unclear or unfair distribution of costs and benefits of the proposed merger.

-• Inter-personal factors such as the lack of trust between key decision-makers.
+• Inter-personal factors, such as the lack of trust between key decision-makers.

 • Lack of decision-making power of initiators.

-• No clear business case internally (profitability, development potential) or externally (towards port users and broader port community).
+• No clear business case internally (profitability, development potential) or externally (towards port users and the broader port community).

 • Belief in expanded cooperation and coordination efforts to address the common issues instead of a merger.